wickkan/Euro-2024-Analysis/README.md

 # Euro-2024-Analysis

-Performing an analysis on previous Euro competitions, players and matches to predict the games, brackets and scores of the upcoming EURO 2024 competition
+Performing an analysis on previous Euro competitions, players and matches to predict the games, brackets and scores of the upcoming EURO 2024 competition.

 ### Datasets